 SEI Investors Have Opportunity To Lead Solaris Energy Infrastructure, Inc. Securities Fraud Lawsuit

-NEW YORK, April 9, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Solaris Energy Infrastructure, Inc. (NYSE: SEI ) between July 9, 2024 and March 17, 2025, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than May 27, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Solaris Energy Infrastructure, Inc. (NYSE: SEI ) between July 9, 2024 and March 17, 2025, both dates inclusive (the "Class Period"), of the important May 27, 2025 lead plaintiff deadline.

-So What: If you purchased Solaris Energy securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 What to do next: To join the Solaris Energy class action, go to or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 27, 2025.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.